 And there are dozens of options for free telephone conference calling – search “free conference call” on Google to find options.

-Using a smartphone, you could also record the meeting for those who can’t make it and send the recording via email.
+Using a smartphone, you could also record the meeting for those who can’t make it and email the recording.

 Preparing an agenda is essential

-Before you hold caregiver family meetings, prepare an agenda and send it out ahead of time.
+Before you hold caregiver family meetings, prepare an agenda and send it out in advance.

 The FCA article also includes a useful sample agenda in this section.
 Use theirs to get started and modify to fit your specific needs.